viamrobotics/docs/docs/components/base/_index.md

 **Parameters:**

 - `ctx` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
 - `linear` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The percentage of max power of the base's linear propulsion.
   In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
 Viam's coordinate system considers +Y to be the forward axis (+/- X left/right, +/- Z up/down), so use the Y component of this vector to move forward and backward when controlling a wheeled base.
-Negative "Y:" values imply moving backwards.
+Positive "Y" values imply moving forwards.
 - `angular` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The percentage of max power of the base's angular propulsion.
 In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
 Use the Z component of this vector to spin left or right when controlling a wheeled base.
-Negative "Z:" values imply spinning to the right.
+Positive "Z" values imply spinning to the left.
 - `extra` [(map\[string\]interface{})](https://go.dev/blog/maps): Extra options to pass to the underlying RPC call.

 **Returns:**